facebook/react/docs/docs/reference-test-renderer.md

 TestRenderer.create(element, options);
 ```

-Create a Test Renderer instance with a passed element, which has the following methods.
+Create a TestRenderer instance with a passed element, which has the following methods and properties.

 ### `testRenderer.toJSON()`